-We leave around midday and head for La Spezia, port town and gateway to the beautiful Cinque Terre.
+We leave Milan and head for La Spezia, port town and gateway to the beautiful Cinque Terre.
 After checking in to your hotel for the night, your guide accompanies you on the short train journey to the first of the seaside towns.
 From there, you can roam free for the remainder of the afternoon and evening.

 Each town has a unique character, so you decide what you’re in a mood for.
 If you want to see beaches and a seafront promenade, head to Monterosso.
 Wine lovers should explore Manarola and savour its local wine.
 And if you want to visit a hamlet with great views, choose one of this fantastic trio: Riomaggiore, Vernazza or Corniglia.

 After exploring the Cinque Terre villages, you get on the train back to La Spezia, your base for the night.